gitony0101/Coding-crash/Cpp-Crash/Cpp-Notes-0.md

 }
 ```

-**Here we notice that 5 / 2 = 2 since cpp returns the integer value of the division.If you want to get the decimal value, you need to change the type of the divisor or dividend to float.**
+**Here we notice that 5 / 2 = 2 since cpp returns the integer value of the division.If you want to get the decimal value, you need to change the type of the divisor or divided to float.**

 - Increment/decrement operators ++ --
   Increment/decrement operators increment or decrement the value of the object.